fallen-icarus/cardano-loans/GettingStarted.md

   --loan-asset 'lovelace' \
   --stdout)

-# These names come from the datum.
+# These names come from the current ActiveDatum.
 loanIdTokenName='a07d02e5a58f6714075dad0476d7a627e12d93ce54e05f0c5ed26099a239e532'
 borrowerIdTokenName='3cefec09a27b6894e2ed9a78b9cc01f083973d7c0afb8cec8bda33fa'